Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: The special case of symmetric games

 \subsection{Superrationality}

 Superrationality was introduced by Douglas Hofstadter in 1983 for symmetric strategic games in a Scientific American column.
 Hofstadter's argument was made in the introduction (Section \ref{section-superrational-thinking}), where we quoted one of his most brilliant explanations.
-It appears straightaway that Douglas Hofstadter was directly putting in question the fundamental assumption behind Nash equilibria that players consider their decisions to be counterfactually independent from other players' decisions.
+Douglas Hofstadter directly put in question the fundamental assumption behind Nash equilibria that players consider their decisions to be counterfactually independent of other players' decisions.
 Superrational players consider that their reasonings are interdependent, not because of any causal effect or any kind of retrocausality, but because their reasonings and conclusions are identical.
 As argued in Section \ref{section-newcomb}, an agent's decision may not be mere evidence of the other agent's decision (this is what Evidential Decision Theory argues): there can be an actual counterfactual implication between the agents' decisions under a weakened free choice assumption (a form of reasoning that we called Non-Nashian Decision Theory).

 The games described in Hofstadter's column are all symmetric, which is a requirement for the reasonings to be identical.
 Identical reasonings and conclusions mean that only outcomes on the diagonal of the normal form are considered.
-An equilibrium is reached if among all outcomes of the diagonal, it leads to the highest payoffs (which does not depend on the player as the game is symmetric).\footnote{Note that the original paper by Douglas Hofstadter defines the equilibrium reached by superrational players for variants of the prisoner's dilemma.
+An equilibrium is reached if, among all outcomes of the diagonal, it leads to the highest payoffs (which does not depend on the player as the game is symmetric).\footnote{Note that the original paper by Douglas Hofstadter defines the equilibrium reached by superrational players for variants of the prisoner's dilemma.
 We are taking the liberty of formally extending the reasoning on any symmetric games.
 However, it has to be said that we are unsure of what Douglas Hofstadter would think of games with ties on the diagonal, as there would not be a unique solution.}

 Formally, this is expressed as follows.

 \begin{definition}[Hofstadter equilibrium] Given a symmetric game $\Gamma=(P, (\Sigma_i)_i, (u_i)_i)$ in normal form, a strategy profile $\overrightarrow\sigma$ is an equilibrium reached by Superrational players (a Hofstadter equilibrium) if: